 - Jars and containers for storing

+Buy the whole chicken instead of boneless, skinless chicken breasts.
+Buy the whole stalk of celery instead of chopped up celery.
+Buy whole almonds instead of an almond trail mix.
+Buying food that isn’t “convenient” will be kinder to your wallet.
 This also goes for pre-chopped and frozen vegetables.
 Instead of spending more, take a little time to chop and store/freeze the veggies yourself.

 Part 1: Quantifiable Return on Keto

 Pull out a piece of scrap paper and answer these questions to the best of your ability.
 Don’t spend too much time on it.

 - What are your meals like on keto vs. non-keto?
 Are you eating less volume and less frequently?